morgoe/morgoe.github.io/_posts/blog/2015-05-30-placeholder-avatars.markdown

 I don't think this is a great solution for a number of reasons.

-1. If you have two users of the same sex, their placeholder avatars look identical. *Again, let’s assume only 10% of your users actually upload a photo - your design now becomes a lot more homogenous and confusing.
+1. If you have two users of the same sex, their placeholder avatars look identical.
+Again, if we assume that only a minority of your users actually upload a photo, your design now becomes a lot more homogenous and confusing.
 2. If you weren't already asking the user to set the gender, now that's another option you need them to set.
 And if you make this setting optional, then what is the default gender?
 Male?
 Female?
 Androgynous alien?
-3. Many products (ie. *Tumblr, OKCupid), have a less binary *approach to gender that makes this *approach even more difficult.
+3. Many products (eg. OKCupid), have a less binary approach to gender that makes this solution even more complicated.

-However, Facebook gets away with it because *everyone* uploads a display photo, so this placeholder rarely shows.
+However, Facebook gets away with it because **everyone** uploads a display photo, so this placeholder rarely shows.

 ### Fun Artwork
 This approach is used by Twitter, Slack, Tumblr and I'm sure many more.
-It has a great benefit of reinforcing branding - Slack, for example, uses variations of their logo.
-Looking back at the design in which no-one uploaded a display photo, instead of looking like homogeneous and confusing like in Facebook’s solution, it now looks finished, inviting, and on-brand.
+It has a great benefit of reinforcing branding.
+Slack, for example, uses variations of their logo.
+Looking at a design in which no-one has uploaded a display photo, instead of looking like homogeneous and confusing like in Facebook’s solution, it now looks finished, inviting, and on-brand.

 ![Slack Before and After][slack]
 <figcaption>Slack without any user-uploaded display photos still looks pretty good. <a href="https://slack.com/is/team-communication" target="_blank">Original by Slack</a>.</figcaption>